sutrolabs/census-docs/datasets/csv-datasets/README.md

 - **Quick Testing** - Rapidly prototype and test syncs before implementing in production
 - **Supplemental Data** - Add data that may not exist in your primary data sources
 - **Simple Collaboration** - Share and collaborate on datasets using familiar CSV files
-- **Easy Migration Path** - Start with CSV files and seamlessly transition to warehouse datasets as you scale
+- **Easy Migration Path** - Start with CSV files and seamlessly transition to basic datasets as you scale

 ## Getting Started